-Burning mouth, a poorly understood syndrome, probably represents a number of different conditions with different causes but a common symptom.
+Burning mouth syndrome probably represents a number of different conditions with different causes but a common symptom.

-The burning sensation may affect the entire mouth or just the tongue, and may be continuous or intermittent.
+A burning, tingling, or numb sensation may affect the entire mouth or just the tongue and may be continuous or intermittent.

 Doctors diagnose burning mouth syndrome on the basis of the person's symptoms and the absence of other more common causes of tongue discomfort.

 Keeping the mouth moist often helps relieve the burning sensation.

-A painful burning sensation may affect the entire mouth (particularly the tongue, lips, and roof of the mouth [palate]) or just the tongue.
-The sensation may be continuous or intermittent and may gradually increase throughout the day.
-Symptoms that commonly accompany the burning sensation include
+A painful burning, tingling, or numbing sensation may affect the entire mouth (particularly the tongue, lips, and roof of the mouth) or just the tongue.
+The sensation may be continuous or intermittent, may gradually increase throughout the day, and may be relieved by eating or drinking.
+Other symptoms include

-Possible consequences include changes in eating habits, irritability, depression, and avoidance of other people.
+Possible consequences of the pain include changes in eating habits, irritability, depression, and avoidance of other people.

-The condition is easy for doctors to diagnose but difficult to treat.
-Saliva substitutes, frequent drinks of water, or use of chewing gum may help stimulate saliva and keep the mouth moist.
-Antidepressants, such as nortriptyline, or antianxiety drugs, such as clonazepam, are sometimes helpful, although these drugs may make the symptoms worse by causing dry mouth.
+Several measures help to reduce symptoms.
+Saliva substitutes, ice chips, frequent drinks of water, or use of chewing gum (sugarless) may help stimulate saliva and keep the mouth moist.
+Antidepressants, such as nortriptyline, or antianxiety drugs, such as clonazepam, are sometimes helpful for the emotional changes, but these drugs may make the pain symptoms worse by causing dry mouth.
 Capsaicin cream, gabapentin, and vitamin supplements (B and C) also may be helpful.
 Cognitive-behavioral therapy may sometimes help when other treatments do not.
 Sometimes symptoms disappear without treatment but may return.

 National Institute of Dental and Craniofacial Research: Comprehensive information on burning mouth disorder, including data and statistics, access to consumer-friendly publications, and guidance on finding dental care